Stay Woke: The Craziest, Most Outrageous Coronavirus Conspiracy Theories On Social Media

 At this point, it’s very clear these theories are fueled by boredom with a splash of Cabin Fever (and fear of running out of toilet paper during a pandemic) that will only get dicier the longer we stay locked (and liquored) up in our socially distanced home quarantines.

-So, you might as well get comfortable, snuggle up with some healthy snacks and dive into these completely ridiculous conspiracy theories, rumors and myths that continue to spread faster than the actual virus.
+So, you might as well get comfortable, snuggle up with some healthy snacks and dive into these completely ridiculous conspiracy theories, hoaxes and rumors that continue to spread faster than the actual virus.

 It’s not like you have anything better to do.